ocsigen/macaque/README.md

 minimize their reliance on camlp4 extensions.
-Camlp4 is a not-so-simple (and really-not-so-well-documented) tool, and camlp4 extensions are sometimes fragile and more subject to bugs than other pieces of ocaml software; syntaxic bugs can have far-reaching effects (they are, however, nearly always spotted at compilation-time) and are difficult to spot for the non-camlp4-aware user.
+Camlp4 is a not-so-simple (and really-not-so-well-documented) tool, and camlp4 extensions are sometimes fragile and more subject to bugs than other pieces of ocaml software; syntactic bugs can have far-reaching effects (they are, however, nearly always spotted at compilation-time) and are difficult to spot for the non-camlp4-aware user.